 Am I worried about missing out on knowing the latest news by taking time away from social media?
 No. My real life friendships and relationships are the most important and I can give my time wholeheartedly to those when I’m not side-tracked by my news feed.
 The real moments in life will always be there to experience and enjoy – I have no fear of missing those 🙂

 - Intentionally disconnect from social media from time to time.
 Uninstall the apps from your phone if the temptation to check and refresh is too great.
 Set limits to how long you peruse.
 Ease your way out and work towards a greater engagement with real life than the funny little world you hold in the palm of your hand.
-It might start to feel so good that your stretches without connection go longer!
-Have a play – see what works for you.
+It might start to feel so good that your stretches without connection go longer.
+Experiment with what works for you.

 - Limit exposure to advertisements – television and magazines are two big ones that you have a lot of control over.
 You might be surprised how good you feel without them.